Whole cloves of garlic become golden and buttery and create a flavor-infused oil that can be used in so many ways.

 My inspiration for this idea originally came from one of Ina Garten’s old recipes.
-While she used olive oil in a similar preparation, avocado oil works beautifully here because of its extremely high smoke point.
+While she used olive oil in a similar preparation, the high smoke point and comparable flavor of avocado oil makes it a worthy alternative.

 - 2-3 heads garlic (or about 40 cloves), separated and peeled